StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 - Click **Save** to confirm

-We recommend informing all employees about the selected deletion period.
-They might need to download their documents before they're deleted from Skribble.
+We recommend informing all employees about the new deletion period selected.
+They may need to download their documents before they're deleted from Skribble.

 .. image:: deletion_period_click_save4.png
     :class: with-shadow

-**E-mail reminders to download affected documents**
+- **E-mail reminders to download affected documents**

 We'll send an e-mail reminder to the affected members one week before the document is deleted.
 They'll receive another e-mail on the day of deletion.
 If the document deletion period is set to **5 days**, they'll only receive one e-mail on the day of deletion.

 Got a question or need a hand?
 Drop us an e-mail at `support@skribble.com`_.
 We'll be happy to help you.